-Employee expenses and other administration expenses incurred are allocated to the period to which they relate.
+Commission, employee expenses and other administration expenses incurred are allocated to the period to which they relate.
 Salaries, social security and pension contributions for staff employed by Aegon Nederland are recharged to Aegon Hypotheken as services rendered to Aegon Hypotheken.
 Provisions for retirement plans and other benefits payable to staff of Aegon Nederland are recognized in the financial statements of Aegon Nederland.
 Similarly, buildings and most of the other equipment used by Aegon Hypotheken are made available by Aegon Nederland and the associated costs are recharged.
-Commission, staff and administration expenses incurred are allocated to the period to which they relate.